blocklessnetwork/bls-runtime/README.md

 ## Language Support

-You can use a variety of different languages write the app of blockless of the implementation:
+You can use a variety of different languages write the app of blockless :

 - Go - Tiny Go support.
 - Rust - Blockless crate.